Visal-So/Markdown-Pages-on-GitHub/secondpage.md

 ## Macon
 #### The reason why we move here is because my parent want to open up a donut shop and the one in Macon, Mo, is one those we can afford.
 When I first got to Macon, Mo, everything was so different.
 I was against my parent about moving there because Missouri doesn't have the sea.
 I love going to the sea, I went there every weekend in CA. Macon make me feel like I was at Cambodia.
 As times went on I started to get used to it and before I even realize it, I don't really care where I live anymore.

+#### Macon is a small city and there's about 5000 to 6000 people who live there.
+Compare that to Torrance, the different is night and days.
+When I lived in Macon I feel safer, I don't why I feel that way, I think it's because there's not alot of people who live there.
+Macon also have a lake called long branch.
+It's really nice, that's like the only thing that make that town a bit popular.
+I used to go there often because I love swimming.
+Some night when I get bored I called a couple of my friends and we would drive around that area.
+It's either that or go mess around in Walmart.
+I really shouldn't talk too negative about Macon though, because I feel like part of my life is in that town.
 #### [Home](https://github.com/Visal-So/Midterm-Project/blob/main/README.md)
 #### [High School](https://github.com/Visal-So/Midterm-Project/blob/main/firstpage.md)
 #### [Travel](https://github.com/Visal-So/Midterm-Project/blob/main/thirdpage.md)